iw-demo-development/recruitment1224/README.md

 - Because of the encapsulation of the logic into smaller pieces, that follow the SOLID principles, it is also possible to add tests to each of the new methods/strategies - I assumed it is not the task of this coding challenge so I am not adding any more tests than what was originally provided.

 - I left unchanged the convention of naming of the classes/methods (cammel case) and properties (underscore), as I assume that is what the rest of the project follows.

+- I have added type definitions to the method parameters (could have been skippedd, but it's good to add them when we know what is the type of expected value and I assumed here we expect those types).

 ***